conan-io/tribe/design/migration-path.md

 command uses always the full path to the files, like ``conan lock create conanfile.py``, because the Conan 2.0 will be more explicit, to avoid some confusing ambiguities of the current CLI syntax.
 But the other commands will need to change, and in most cases, it is impossible to do it in a non-breaking way, for example ``conan install path/conanfile.py`` would be incorrectly processed as a ``pkg_name/version``.

+The Conan 2.0 new command line will be designed and implemented from scratch, taking the existing 1.X one as a reference, but without being constrained by it, not trying to be backwards compatible.
+Close to the Conan 2.0 release, and once the Conan 2.0 CLI is matured enough, an effort will be done to backport it as much as possible to Conan 1.X, and provide an upgrade path that minimizes breaking changes.

 ### Behavior will change in 2.0